redskap/swagger-brake/src-docs/src/cli/README.md

 ## Installation
 The command-line interface comes as a pre-packaged JAR application.
 The package is compiled with Java 11, so make sure you have Java 11+ installed.

+*Note: Java 8 has been tested regularly and no issues have been encountered so far.*

 Use the latest version of the client, you can download it from [here](https://github.com/redskap/swagger-brake/releases).